hudsonm62/PS-Kari/README.md

 ## Future Mitigation

 By default Microsoft lets any user consent and register to apps, which can lead to many risks and issues.
-The best way to mitigate these is to restrict app registration permissions to only trusted users or none at all.
+The best way to mitigate these is to restrict app permissions to only trusted users or none at all.
 All apps can (and probably should only) be registered by IT administrators, with approvals handled through an established process.

 - [Microsoft Learn | Configure how users consent to applications](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/configure-user-consent)
 - [Microsoft Learn | Configure the admin consent workflow](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/configure-admin-consent-workflow)